 Angie is the brain behind the name.
 We used to run a Bulletin Board system back in the 90’s called The Computer Room.
 Angie suggested that we call the company Computer Room Services, because the Bulletin Board System was already known in the blindness community.

 Angie is almost completely blind but has some colour vision.
 Angie loves music, gadgets, reading and is also an Amateur Radio licence holder and Steve’s rock and soulmate.

 Debbie joined the team at the beginning of April as our personal assistant, she is also known to us as our human ‘guide dog’.
 Debbie enjoys being with her three active boys, doing lots of activities with them and their family dog.

 Affectionately called “Magmel”, Melanie is somewhere in between Steve’s total blindness and Angie’s tiny bit of sight.
 Melanie has just a little more sight than Angie.
 Melanie advises us on anything low-vision or magnification, hence the nickname, and works for us on an ad-hoc basis as a consultant and a great friend to all of us.

 Melanie is also a passionate Braillist and qualified Braille tutor, when she is not taking care of her husband Alan and son David.

-As you can see from the team, the people who run the company, Steve and Angie are themselves blind and Emma is the only person with full sight.
+As you can see from the team, the people who run the company, Steve and Angie are themselves blind and Debbie is the only person with full sight.
 Having Mel’s consultancy and Braille skills onboard is also a real bonus.
 All of us at top level being blind or vision impaired is intentional, as we feel we are best placed to meet the needs of the blind and vision impaired customers we strive to serve..
 This also places us well to test any products we supply.
 If it doesn’t work for us, then we don’t sell it.
 It is no use us selling you some whizzy product that you will only pop in a cupboard and never use.
 We aim to find out what our customers need to improve everyday living and independence.